Random lattice triangulations: Structure and algorithms: Structural properties

 The next result expresses a fundamental structural property of the flip graph: there is a path between any two triangulations that consists only of indispensable flips.
 Note that this path always exists, independent of the constraints.
-Although we shall not require this result in our subsequent analysis, we include it here for completeness. \begin{proposition} The flip distance between any two triangulations $\si,\tau\in\O(\eta,\D)$ is equal to $\sum_{x}\k(\si_x,\tau_x)$. \end{proposition} \begin{proof} Given any pair of triangulations $\si,\tau\in\O(\eta,\D)$ with $\si\ne\tau$, we show how to perform an indispensable flip in either $\si$ or~$\tau$ to produce a new pair $\si',\tau'$.
-Since the set of indispensable flips for $\si',\tau'$ differs from that for $\si,\tau$ only in the single flip just performed, iteration of this procedure until $\si=\tau$ produces a path of indispensable flips between~$\si$ and~$\tau$.
+Although we shall not require this result in our subsequent analysis, we include it here for completeness.